Hours of Operation

-The Apache Junction Chamber is focused on giving the business community the opportunity to affordably advertise and network while advocating for business on a local, state and federal level.
+The Apache Junction Area Chamber is focused on giving the business community the opportunity to affordably advertise and network while advocating for business on a local, state and federal level.
 The EVCCA (East Valley Chamber of Commerce Alliance) represents more than 7,500 member firms from the Apache Junction, Cave Creek/Carefree, Chandler, Fountain Hills, Gilbert, Mesa, Queen Creek, Scottsdale and Tempe Chambers of Commerce.
 Its purpose is to provide coordination and to advance the common business interests in the East Valley.

 We would like to thank our current members for their support.
 If you are a non member, please consider joining.
 We are committed to making Apache Junction a great place to live, work and prosper.